 First, disconnect the spark plug wire from the spark plug to ensure your safety.
 Locate the solenoid on your lawn mower, which is usually near the battery or starter.
 Next, set your multimeter to the “Ohms” setting.
 Connect the black lead of the multimeter to the ground terminal of the solenoid, and the red lead to the positive terminal.
 If the multimeter reads zero or a very low value, it indicates a short circuit in the solenoid.
 On the other hand, if the multimeter does not show any reading or the value is extremely high, it signifies an open circuit.
 In both cases, it is time to replace the solenoid.

-In addition to testing the solenoid, here are some extra features and tips that can help you with your lawn mower maintenance:
+to testing the solenoid, here are some extra features and tips that can help you with your lawn mower maintenance:- Regularly clean the solenoid to prevent any debris from affecting its performance.

 - Check for any loose connections or damaged wiring around the solenoid and fix them promptly.